 Talking or texting on a mobile phone while you’re driving is illegal.
 This applies to all drivers at all times, even when you’re stopped at traffic lights.
-If you’re caught it will cost you A$330 and 3 demerit points.
-There are further mobile phone restrictions for learners and P1 licence holders.
+If you’re caught you will get a fine.

 Here are some tips to help you avoid becoming distracted while you drive: